Kelly Porch Counselling

 Fees are payable in advance of each session and are payable by cash, BACS or debit card.

-I am also a qualified Counselling Supervisor for both trainee and qualified counsellors.
+I am also a qualified Counselling Supervisor for both trainee and qualified counsellors - please see separate profile for more information about this.

 Fees for Counselling Supervision